Gintasp/power-website/README.md

 # Description

 This is my second PSD to HTML web page.
-Website available at [Github](https://gintasp.github.io/power-website/).
+Website is available at [Github](https://gintasp.github.io/power-website/).

+# Features:

+1. One page
+2. Scroll-to-item navigation
+3. Responsive Web Design
+4. Cross platform
+5. Cross browser compatible
+6. No Bootstrap

+# Summary:

+Building another real-world scale webpage made me consider using BEM or OOCSS in the upcoming projects to maintain my CSS code more easily.
+For this project I used a little bit of jQuery as it was fun to brush the dust off of long-time unused skills (I consider myself a Vanilla JS fan).
+After finishing this project, I feel that I've mastered HTML and CSS to a level where I feel comfortable writing it.
+In the future, I will upload some dynamic webpages and transition more deeply into JS.